Deitsuen/galaxie-curses/docs/source/index.rst

 The Project:
 ------------

-Galaxie Curses is a Free Software toolkit for the NCurses API.
+**Galaxie Curses** is a Free Software ToolKit for the NCurses API.
 It can be consider as a text based implementation of the famous GTK+ Library.

-Originally the project have start in 2016 when the author Jérôme.O have start to learn python.
+Originally the project have start in 2016 when the author Jérôme.O have start to learn Python.

-Our Mission:
+The Mission:
 ------------

-Provide a Text Based ToolKit with powerfull high level widget write with Python language.
+Provide a Text Based ToolKit with powerfull high level Widget (Select Color, Printer Dialog, FileSelector).

 The GTK+ documentation is our model: https://developer.gnome.org/gtk3/stable/

-The goal of the version 1.0 is to create a application like Midnight-Commander (https://midnight-commander.org/) with GLXCurses
+The goal of the version 1.0 is to create a application like Midnight-Commander (https://midnight-commander.org/) with GLXCurses.

 Features